dawsbot/RelativePath/README.md

 ### In Multi root workspaces:

-Everytime you switch to a file from a different workspace the files in that workspace are indexed and cached to improve search performance.
-If you have multiple large projects part of a workspace this might slow you down.
+Everytime you switch to a file from a different folder the files in that folder are indexed and cached to improve search performance.
+If you have multiple large folders part of a workspace frequent switches between folders might slow you down.

 ### In Single project workspace:
 The caching of the filelist in the project happens only once.
 If your workspace contains a lot of files